All emergencies

 Decompression chambers are available at:

-If you're arrested for a major offence, you could go to prison for several years before you receive a verdict.
+If you're arrested for a major offence, you could go to prison for several years before a judge makes a decision on your case.

 If you're imprisoned, there could be delays in getting help from the Australian Government.
 This is due to India's consular access approval requirements.

 Penalties for drug offences are severe and can include mandatory sentences and the death penalty.
-There is a minimum sentence of 6 months imprisonment for possession of small amounts deemed for personal consumption only.
+There is a minimum sentence of 6 months imprisonment for possession of small amounts.
 A 10-year prison sentence applies for possession of other amounts.
-The judicial process is slow, and it is normal for you to be detained for months or years while your case is processed.
+The court process is slow, and you could be detained for months or years while your case is processed.

-The legal drinking age varies, depending on the state.
-The legal drinking age can vary for different types of alcohol.
+The legal drinking age and drinking laws vary across states.
+The legal drinking age can also vary for different types of alcohol.

 Some states permit alcohol use for medicinal purposes only.
 Others require you to hold a permit to buy, transport or drink alcohol.